 In addition to helping remedy the causes of hair loss and dandruff, Ashwagandha also stimulates the production of melanin which is responsible for helping your hair develop pigmentation.
 As a result, Ashwagndga is thought to help prevent the greying of hair.

-Ashwagandha’s Healing Properties
+Ashwagandha’s Beneficial Properties